mattnbinns/mattnbinns.github.io/markdown.md

 **Key Note:** If you would like to nest items within a list simply add a indent.
 ### Horizontal Rule
-A horizontal rule is essentially a horizontal line going across the screen.
+A horizontal rule is essentially a horizontal line going across the screen of a page.
 To create a horizontal rule, use three or more astricks, dashes, or underscores on a line by themselves.